A FUNKY festival band which started life in Ripon Grammar School’s old music room is in demand all over the world.

 Cameron McCormack, Kieran Newman, Alasdair Simpson, Grace Lancaster and Angus Johnston, along with founder, former RGS music teacher James Lancaster, have toured in China, played the Rio de Janeiro Carnival and regularly performed throughout Europe over the past few years.
 In one year alone, the band played more than 200 gigs.

-Cameron and Grace, whose lifelong love of music began at RGS, have performed at Glastonbury five times since they left school, with the band regularly appearing at other festivals, including Bestival in Dorset, at Croatia’s Soundwave, Georgia’s Batumi Heat and Cork Jazz Festival.
+Cameron and Grace, whose lifelong love of music began at RGS, have performed at Glastonbury five times since they left school, with the band regularly appearing at other festivals, including Bestival in Dorset, at Croatia’s Soundwave, Georgia’s Batumi Heat and Cork Jazz Festival before the pandemic took hold.

 Having supported major stars including Van Morrison, they’ve also entertained guests at celebrity parties and weddings for McFly and McBusted’s Danny Jones, actor and DJ Craig Charles, TV chef Jamie Oliver, comedian Alex Brooker and singers Liam Gallagher and Ellie Goulding.